carlsmith/htme/README.md

    elements).

    Elements are just containers for state (an attributes dictionary and list of child elements).
-The constructors and operators help with configuring the state.
-Whenever an element is rendered, it uses HTML syntax to represent its state.
+The constructors and operators just make it easier to get an element into the desired state.

+   Whenever an element is rendered, it simply uses HTML syntax to represent its current state.

 2. HTME provides an engine that is able to generate complete HTML5 documents from about twenty simple attributes, only requiring users to define the